Wall Street Pummels TEGNA Inc. (TGNA) After Recent Earnings Report

 Sponsored

-The average price from analysts is $23.67, which is -$0.41 below the current price.
-TGNA currently public float of 219.96M and currently shorts hold a 2.49% ratio of that float.
-Today, the average trading volume of TGNA was 2.52M shares.
+TGNA currently public float of 220.16M and currently shorts hold a 2.49% ratio of that float.
+Today, the average trading volume of TGNA was 2.68M shares.

 TGNA’s Market Performance

-TGNA stocks went up by 1.78% for the week, with a monthly jump of 17.98% and a quarterly performance of 10.66%, while its annual performance rate touched 29.19%.
-The volatility ratio for the week stands at 1.41% while the volatility levels for the past 30 days are set at 2.41% for TEGNA Inc..
-The simple moving average for the period of the last 20 days is 7.88% for TGNA stocks with a simple moving average of 18.40% for the last 200 days.
+TGNA stocks went down by -3.71% for the week, with a monthly jump of 11.07% and a quarterly performance of 8.56%, while its annual performance rate touched 15.73%.
+The volatility ratio for the week stands at 1.29% while the volatility levels for the past 30 days are set at 2.19% for TEGNA Inc..
+The simple moving average for the period of the last 20 days is 1.34% for TGNA stocks with a simple moving average of 14.00% for the last 200 days.

 Analysts’ Opinion of TGNA